galaxyproject/training-material/topics/single-cell/tutorials/scrna-bioconductor-pbmc3k/tutorial.md

 We set the `samples=` argument to the directory that contains the three 10x files.
 Changing `row.names=` from the default `"id"` to `"symbol"` ensures that human-readable gene symbols are used instead of the database-friendlier Ensembl gene identifiers.
-Either way, both Ensembl gene identifiers and gene symbols will be stored in the `rowData()` component of the `SingleCellExperiment` and available at all times.
+Either way, both Ensembl gene identifiers and gene symbols will be stored in the `rowData` component of the `SingleCellExperiment` object and available at all times.

 In the context of a Galaxy workflow, we want to save the R object to a file that can be re-used by downstream tasks.
 R objects are traditionally saved to `.RData` or `.rds` files.
 However those file formats are specific to R and [deemed insecure](https://github.com/galaxyproject/tools-iuc/issues/3921).

-To be saved to the safer `loom` file format, `SingleCellExperiment` objects must be converted to the `SingleCellLoomExperiment` class before they can be saved to disk using the `export()` function from the `BiocIO` package.
+To be saved to the safer `loom` file format, `SingleCellExperiment` objects must be converted to `SingleCellLoomExperiment` before they can be saved to disk using the `export()` function from the [BiocIO](https://bioconductor.org/packages/BiocIO/) package.

 Altogether, the first tool in our Galaxy workflow should execute the following code: